ocrmypdf/OCRmyPDF/docs/pdfsecurity.rst

 to be viewed and rasterized safely in a disposable virtual machine.
 A trusted PDF created in this manner is converted to images and loses all information making it searchable and losing all compression.
-OCRmyPDF could be used restore searchability.
+OCRmyPDF could be used to restore searchability.

 How OCRmyPDF processes PDFs
 ===========================